-"This is a huge technological leap in terms of treatment," says Friedlander, chair of the Department of Otolaryngology.
-"Robotic-assisted surgery for tonsil and tongue cancers provides us with greater vision and precision, and significantly improves the patient's quality of life by avoiding the large external incisions and longer recovery times associated with the traditional approaches."
+"This is a huge technological leap in terms of treatment, " says Friedlander, chair of the Department of Otolaryngology at Tulane University School of Medicine.
+"Roboticassisted surgery for tonsil and tongue cancers provides us with greater vision and precision, and significantly improves the patient"s quality of life by avoiding the large external incisions and longer recovery times associated with the traditional approaches."